-Cervical Nerve Root Block
+Cervical Nerve Root Block in Garden City & New Hyde Park, NY

 Cervical nerve root blocks for arm pain, numbness, and weakness from cervical disc herniation or foraminal stenosis.
 Dr. Rubin, Nassau County, Long Island.